Zhanghao1999math/homepage/README.md

 - Topological quantum field theory
 > I am learning this topic from the seminar organized by me.
 You can find more information below.
 - Knizhnik–Zamolodchikov equation
-> KZ (Knizhnik–Zamolodchikov) equations is a differental equation about correlation functions in 2 dimensional chiral CFT associated to Riemann sphere.
+> KZ (Knizhnik–Zamolodchikov) equation is a differental equation about correlation functions in 2 dimensional chiral CFT associated to Riemann sphere.
 It can be described either by using affine Kac-Moody algebras or by using the language of VOA.
 I am learning this topic from the [course](http://www.bimsa.cn/newsinfo/601276.html).<br>

 Anyone who is interested in these topics are welcome to discuss with me.